Monday, August 19, 2024

 I wouldn't have recognized you.

-In some Latin American countries, "hubiera" means "should have" or "could have", such as in:
+In some Latin American countries, "hubiera" can mean "should have" or "could have", such as in:

 Me hubieras llamado por teléfono.